 - a.
-To sponsor and hold horse shows for the benefit of the horse people and general public. - b.
+To sponsor and hold horse shows for the benefit of the horse people and public. - b.
 To promote the horse industry in the State of Michigan. - c.
-To encourage and promote the interest of individuals in better horsemanship, showmanship and sportsmanship. - d.
+To encourage and promote the interest of individuals in better horsemanship, showmanship, and sportsmanship. - d.
 To work with youth and adults interested in horses. - e.
-To effect a better understanding among those holding competitions and exhibitions. - f.
+To achieve a better understanding among those holding competitions and exhibitions. - f.
 To make and endorse uniform rules and regulations governing such competitions and exhibitions. - g.
-To adjust disputes which may arise between horse show committees and exhibitors or spectators at such exhibitions and as otherwise stated in its certificate of incorporation.
+To adjust disputes which may arise between horse show committees and exhibitors or spectators at such exhibitions and as otherwise stated in this document.